Your Complete Guide to LED Dimming, Dimmers and Dimmable Light Bulbs.

 However, this doesn’t mean that you can then go and stuff 40 x 10W LED light bulbs on there and still make up the 400W.
 Oh no. This isn’t Disneyland.
 I’m afraid you’ll need to divide the dimmer’s maximum wattage by 10 to get its relevant value for LED light bulbs.

 In this instance, it would be able to take 4 x 10W LED light bulbs or less, providing that the minimum wattage is still met.

 However, it’s important to stress that this logic purely serves as a rule of thumb and is by no means exact.
 This is one of the myriad reasons why full compatibility cannot be guaranteed, which leads me neatly on to my next and final point…

 You’re under-loading your dimmer!

 This is a fairly common problem when people remove their old incandescent light bulbs and simply replace them with LED equivalents.
-Imagine you have two 60W filament light bulbs paired with a leading edge dimmer that has a minimum load of 25W and a maximum load of 250W.
-In theory, this set up should work perfectly: the combined wattage of the bulbs equals 120W, which is well above the dimmer’s minimum requirement but also well below its maximum.
+Imagine you have two 60W filament light bulbs paired with a leading-edge dimmer that has a minimum load of 25W and a maximum load of 250W.
+In theory, this set up should work perfectly: the combined wattage of the light bulbs equals 120W, which is well above the dimmer’s minimum requirement but also well below its maximum.
 Now imagine that you decide you want to improve the efficiency of your home and invest in some sexy new LED light bulbs.
 These clock in at just 6W apiece and will absolutely eviscerate your lighting bill – result.
 Unfortunately, though their combined wattage of 12W gets nowhere near the 25W minimum and so they’ll most likely flicker, fail or blow your electrics.
 So what’s the solution?
 A low wattage trailing edge dimmer of course!

 You’re over-loading your dimmer!